vrutkovs/slides-developing-k8s-with-k8s/slides.md

 Note:

 Another common issue our developers have hit is troubleshooting.
-Usually customers just give us a random log line and expect us to find the issue in seconds.
+Usually customers just give us a random log line and expect us to find the culprit in seconds.
 Sometimes its not that simple, so we developed a tool which automatically collects necessary information - cluster version, operator status, pod logs, events and such.
-There are several teams creating additional products on top of OpenShift, so these teams have developed their own must-gather plugins to extend the collected information.
+There are several teams creating additional products on top of OpenShift like Openshift Virtualization, so these teams have developed their own must-gather plugins to extend the collected minimum.

 ---
 <!-- .slide: class="image-only" -->